 Hylotelephium sieboldii (Sweet ex Hook.)
 H. Ohba

-Misebaya, October Daphne, October Stonecrop, October Daphne Stonecrop, October Plant, Siebold’s Stonecrop, Siebold’s Sedum, Stonecrop, Showy Stonecrop
+October Daphne, October Daphne Stonecrop, October Stonecrop, October Plant, Siebold's Stonecrop, Siebold's Sedum, Stonecrop, Showy Stonecrop, Misebaya

 Sedum sieboldii (basionym), Hylotelephium sieboldii var. sieboldii

-Hylotelephium sieboldii is a low, spreading succulent that forms a rounded mound, sending out horizontal branches from the central crown.
-Growing up to 4 inches (10 cm) high and 8 inches (20 cm) wide.
-Round, blue-green leaves, up to 0.75 inch (2 cm) in diameter, borne in whorls of 3 around the stem.
-Bright-pink, star-shaped flowers, borne in small clusters at the ends of the stem.
+Hylotelephium sieboldii, formerly known as Sedum sieboldii, is a low-growing and spreading succulent that forms a rounded mound, sending out horizontal branches from the central crown.
+It grows up to 4 inches (10 cm) tall and 8 inches (20 cm) wide.
+The leaves are round, blue-green, up to 0.8 inches (2 cm) in diameter and borne in whorls of 3 around the stem.
+The flowers are bright-pink, star-shaped and borne in small clusters at the ends of the stem.

 How to Grow and Care